Mt. San Antonio College to UCSD

 Major Requirements

-Business Economics (B.S.) at UC San Diego
+Business Administration (Rady School of Management B.S.) at UC San Diego

 Courses at Mt.
 San Antonio College that satisfy UC San Diego's Business Administration major preparation, verified via ASSIST.org.